 Extra add-ins: diced vegetables, shredded or cubed cooked meat, cubed tofu, salsa, dried mustard, chili powder

 Oven mitts or a kitchen towel

-- Combine the pasta, water, and salt in a microwave-safe bowl.
+Combine the pasta, water, and salt in a microwave-safe bowl.
 Place the pasta, water, and salt in a deep, microwave-safe bowl and stir to combine.

-Microwave the pasta for 2 minutes: Microwave on high power for 2 minutes, then stir.
-Watch to see if the water is foaming over the side of the bowl and stir sooner if needed.
+Microwave the pasta for 2 minutes.
+Microwave on high power for 2 minutes, then stir.
+Watch to see if the water is foaming over the side of the bowl and stir earlier if needed.
 Use oven mitts or a kitchen towel if you need to move the bowl out of the microwave to do this.

 Continue microwaving in 2-minute intervals until the pasta is cooked.
-Continue microwaving in 2-minute intervals, stirring between each interval and continue microwaving until the pasta is soft and cooked through.
-This should take 4 to 8 minutes total, depending on your microwave strength.
+Continue microwaving in 2-minute intervals, stirring between each interval, until the pasta is soft and cooked through, 4 to 8 minutes more, depending on your microwave strength.
 If the pasta absorbs all the water before the pasta is cooked, add another 2 tablespoons of water.

 Stir the milk and cheese into the pasta.
 Use oven mitts or a kitchen towel to remove the bowl from the microwave.
 Stir in the milk, cheese, and any extra add-ins.

-Microwave in 30-second intervals to melt the cheese: Microwave on high power for 30 seconds, and stir.
-Continue microwaving in 30-second intervals, stirring between each interval, until the cheese has melted and forms a creamy sauce.
-This should take 1 to 1 1/2 minutes total.
+Microwave in 30-second intervals to melt the cheese.
+Microwave on high power for 30 seconds, then stir.
+Continue microwaving in 30-second intervals, stirring between each interval, until the cheese has melted and forms a creamy sauce, 1 to 1 1/2 minutes total.
 For a creamier sauce, add an extra tablespoon or two of milk and cheese.